 Having a BRCA1, BRCA2 (BRCA1/2) or other high-risk inherited gene mutation doesn’t mean you’ll get breast cancer.
 However, learning you have a mutation can cause worry and anxiety.
-You may feel overwhelmed by having to make decisions about options that may lower your risk.
+You may feel overwhelmed by the extra screening tests (for example you may need to have a breast MRI in addition to a mammogram each year) and having to make decisions about options that may lower your risk.

 People whose test results show they have a BRCA1/2 or other high-risk gene mutation are encouraged to share this information with their family members (both women and men) who may be at risk of breast cancer and other cancers.
 Sharing this news can be hard.

 If you’re a parent, it may be harder to deal with the possibility you passed an inherited gene mutation to your child, than deal with your own risk.

 No high-risk inherited gene mutation (the test result is negative)

 Getting a negative genetic test result (no inherited gene mutation is found) is usually seen as good news.
 Sometimes, though, this news can cause awkward feelings around relatives who’ve had cancer or who’ve tested positive for a BRCA1/2 or other high-risk gene mutation.

 Even if you don’t have a mutation, you’re still at risk for breast cancer.
 Remember, most women who get breast cancer don’t have a high-risk gene mutation or a family history of breast cancer .

 Variant of uncertain significance result (an inconclusive result)

 Getting a result of a variant of uncertain or unknown significance (VUS) can be confusing and frustrating.